 Telling to Get on the Same Page as the Reader

 Good Telling doesn’t always show up at the beginning of a beat.
 Rowling varies it on occasion, usually by beginning with a few flashy lines of dialogue–followed by a straightforward Good Telling sentence.
 Good Telling also leads out of an emotional beat of the text almost as often as it leads in.
 After showing a whole string of actions, along with punchy details that illuminate how Harry feels about them, she often makes use of a pause in pacing to state that Harry does indeed feel the way we think he’s feeling.
 Klein calls this “a confirmation for the reader, directing the emotional takeaway from whatever happened.”

 Once you’re looking for it, this lead-in, lead-out pattern of Good Telling pops up in many books.
 And thinking about it makes writing easier.
-It doesn’t make for a very pretty writing rule, though: Show and Good Tell, don’t Bad Tell.
+It doesn’t make for a very pretty rule about how to write fiction though: Show and Good Tell, don’t Bad Tell.

-Can you find any examples of Good Telling?
+Can you find any examples of when to tell in writing?
 Talk about them in the comments.
-I’ve been wanting to mine my theatre/actor training and how it relates to writing for a while, and Melissa’s discussion of beats, above, is just one more reason for me to put on my thinking cap.
+I’ve been wanting to mine my theatre/actor training and how it relates to writing for a while.
+Melissa’s discussion of beats, above, is just one more reason for me to put on my thinking cap.
 I’m so happy that Melissa took the time to share her thoughts with me, and now I can share them with you.